 - Plan a train journey to Carnforth Station, the Brief Encounter location.

 - Buy Brief Encounter direct and catch up on this most British of love stories.

 Or, have a more modern brief encounter of your own at London's newly refurbished St. Pancras International Station.
 Meet by Paul Day's 30-foot tall statue, The Meeting Place, then drink champagne at the world's longest champagne bar, on the station platform.

 02 of 10

 ...and have it custom made in Birmingham's amazing Jewellery Quarter.
-At least 40% of the jewelry made in the UK - including much that finds its way to the exclusive shops of London's Mayfair - is made in Birmingham's Jewellery Quarter.
+At least 40% of the jewelry made in the UK -- including much that finds its way to the exclusive shops of London's Mayfair -- is made in Birmingham's Jewellery Quarter.
 The area is full of designer-makers (some trained in the district's own jewelry college) working out of small, glamorous shops.
-They can create a piece to your own specifications - usually for much less than you might expect to pay for custom work.
-A unique piece of jewelry is a very special gift - for a man or a woman.
+They can create a piece to your own specifications, usually for much less than you might expect to pay for custom work.
+A unique piece of jewelry is a very special gift for anyone.

 04 of 10